For visitors to New York City, the Upper West Side is known for Lincoln Center, the American Museum of Natural History, and Central Park.

 Delve into Arts and Culture at Lincoln Center

 You can do a bit of everything at Lincoln Center.
-This world-renown arts venue offers the chance for you to see many kinds of performing arts.
+This world-renowned arts venue offers the chance for you to see many kinds of performing arts.

 During the winter holidays, Lincoln Center has great Christmas performances like The Nutcracker ballet and the Lincoln Center Orchestra with Wynton Marsalis playing jazz renditions of holiday favorites.